 C. The room is provided with heating and cooling that is controllable by the occupant and can maintain the inside temperature between 18°C and 25°C when assessed using a 2.5% design weather condition for the applicable location.
-An acceptable design weather set is NIWA 2.5% published weather data for the applicable region; and
+An acceptable design weather set is 24-hour NIWA 2.5% published weather data for the applicable region; and

 iii.
-35 dB LAeq (30s) at in bedrooms when measured 1 metre away from any heating, cooling or ventilation outlet/inlet when operating at the maximum duty required.
+35 dB LAeq (30s) at night-time in bedrooms when measured 1 metre away from any heating, cooling or ventilation outlet/inlet when operating at the maximum duty required.
 This does not apply to initial start-up; and

 iv. iv.
 40 dB LAeq (30s) in any other space when measured 1 metre away from any heating, cooling or ventilation outlet/inlet when operating at the maximum duty required.
 This does not apply to initial start-up.